Editor, Newfoundland and Labrador Studies

-My current research invloves ongoing excavations at Ferryland, Newfoundland, which focuses on George Calvert's colony of Avalon (1621) and the subsequent plantation established by Sir David Kirke in 1638.
+I have a longstanding community-university research partnership with the Colony of Avalon Foundation at Ferryland, Newfoundland.
+Ongoing excavations focus on interpreting the remains of George Calvert's colony of Avalon (1621) and the subsequent plantation established by Sir David Kirke in 1638.
 Visit the Colony of Avalon website for more details.

 - Ferryland Interim Report 2011 (PDF)

 - Ferryland Interim Report 2012 (PDF)